Here are the basics of DOT blood pressure guidelines:

 - Drivers with elevated readings are encouraged to visit a physician or healthcare provider immediately.

-High blood pressure, also known as hypertension, is a major health concern in the US.
-Over 100 million adults - that's almost half of all adults - have systolic blood pressure higher than 130 mm Hg or diastolic above 80 mm Hg, or are on medication to control their condition.
+High blood pressure, also known as hypertension, is a significant health concern in the US.
+Over 100 million adults - almost half of all - have systolic blood pressure higher than 130 mm Hg or diastolic above 80 mm Hg, or are on medication to control their condition.
 Shockingly, over three-quarters of these individuals do not know they even suffer from high blood pressure.
 Read here about Starting a Trucking Company Correctly.

 Can I Pass My DOT Physical While Having High Blood Pressure?

 Your blood pressure is recorded as two numbers.
 The first number, known as the systolic pressure, measures the force of your heart when it pumps out blood to circulate around your body.
-The second number, called diastolic pressure, is the amount of pressure in your arteries between heartbeats.
+The second number, diastolic pressure, is the pressure in your arteries between heartbeats.
 Both readings are expressed in millimeters of mercury (mm Hg).
 What is Unified Carrier Registration?

 High or low values can indicate potential health issues and should be discussed with a doctor for proper diagnosis.
 Remember: Knowing your blood pressure and taking steps to keep it within normal ranges helps maintain good cardiovascular health!
-What is DOT SAP Program?
+What is the DOT SAP Program?

 What Does the DOT Consider as Normal Blood Pressure?